-When it comes to mech anime Gundam is the phenomenon.
-There are anime productions dating back to 1979, tons of video games, and entire magazines dedicated to Gundam manga, to say the least, but one of the biggest parts of Gundam are the model kits that have been around since 1980.
+When it comes to mech anime, Gundam is THE phenomenon.
+There are anime productions dating back to 1979, tons of video games, and even entire magazines dedicated to Gundam manga, to say the least, but one of the biggest parts of Gundam are the model kits that have been around since 1980.
 Gundam models are so big that they even have their own term in Japan: "Gunpla", which is a portmanteau of "Gundam plastic model".
-Personally I have a few Gundam models and it is a fun little hobby to do and while I am pretty barebones when it comes to making them when you see the hard work of someone who went through the trouble of painting the proper parts, lining out all of the indents, and even adding their own little touches it really looks amazing.
-And nothing really showcases Japan's (nay, the world's) love for gunpla than this hobby's very own anime: Mokei Senshi/Model Suit Gunpla Builders Beginning G. In 2010 gunpla hit its 30th anniversary, and to celebrate Sunrise created three little shorts that combine together into a single 40-minute short story that takes gunpla and, arguably, makes it all the more awesome.
+Personally, I have a few Gundam models, and it is a fun little hobby to do, and while I am pretty barebones when it comes to making them, when you see the hard work of someone who went through the trouble of painting the proper parts, lining out all of the indents, and even adding their own little touches it really looks amazing.
+Nothing really showcases Japan's (nay, the world's) love for gunpla than this hobby's very own anime: Mokei Senshi/Model Suit Gunpla Builders Beginning G. In 2010 gunpla hit its 30th anniversary, so Sunrise created three little shorts that combine together into a single 40-minute short story that takes gunpla and, arguably, makes it all the more awesome.
 It also celebrates the hobby in a way that makes one proud to have built a model kit sometime in his/her life.

 Haru Irei is visiting the life-size Gundam in Odaiba with his father, Hinode, and his friend, Kenta.
-After becoming in awe of the Gundam Haru decides to buy a gunpla, which Kenta already plays with and Hinode did back when he was a kid.
-After seeing the last 1/144 scale High Grade/HG RX-78 Gundam model taken Haru comes across a different HG model on the ground: the 1/144 Beginning Gundam.
-After building it Kenta takes him to the local hobby shop, AXIS, where he's shown Gunpla Battle, where gunpla builders can "pilot" their very models in game where the object is to defeat your opponents' units/models.
+After becoming in awe of the Gundam, Haru decides to buy a gunpla, which Kenta already plays with and Hinode did back when he was a kid.
+After seeing the last 1/144 scale High Grade/HG RX-78 Gundam model taken, Haru comes across a different HG model on the ground: The 1/144 Beginning Gundam.
+After building it, Kenta takes it to the local hobby shop, AXIS, where he's shown Gunpla Battle, where gunpla builders can "pilot" their very models in a game where the object is to defeat your opponents' units/models.
 Haru's spark of piloting ability catches the eye of Boris Schauer, a "Gunpla Meister", who wishes to see what Haru is made of.

 Some of the characters themselves are meant to be references to Gundam, too.
 Haru Irei, for example, sound similar to Amuro Ray if you sound it out, and Boris Schauer is the "Char clone", right down to him wearing shades and doing, essentially, whatever the hell he wants...
 Like riding a horse to go anywhere in the city.
 Why does Boris ride a horse instead of driving a car?
 Who cares, it's awesome in the fact that it's utterly out of place!
 There's also Tatsu Shimano, another gunpla builder who is normally calm and friendly, but once he's in battle he turns into an outright psycho, which is a common Gundam character trait.
 Even if you don't care about the models, there's still plenty in this OVA to like.

 The other fun part of this title is the Gunpla Battle itself.
 Essentially, this is a mix of gunpla & the Gundam Vs. series of arcade games, and seeing this game in action really makes you wish that such a thing was actually out there in the world.
-Hell, it even takes model scale into consideration, because in one scene near the end Kenta & Rina are being attacked by a Big Zam, only for them to realize that it's a small 1/550 scale model.
+Hell, it even takes model scale into consideration, because in one scene near the end Kenta & Rina are being attacked by a Big Zam, only for them to realize that it's a small 1/550 scale model which they tower over.
 But, naturally, this game had to be included because, otherwise, this wouldn't be a Gundam anime, but they're definitely the best parts.
-For being only 40 minutes long Gunpla Builders definitely tosses in a lot of visual content that's certain to please fans of the franchise.
+For being only 40 minutes long, Gunpla Builders definitely tosses in a lot of visual content that's certain to please fans of the franchise.